nizwant/cloud_computing_project/README.md

 ### Project requirements

-There is an official list of requirements for the project in our group, but it is lackluster, so I will try to create a better one based on lectures and guidelines from previous years.
+There is no an official list of requirements for the project as of writing this, so we will try to create one based on lectures and guidelines from previous years.

 General requirements: